erizov/Professor/semester_4/lecture_17_performance/load_balancing/README.md

 ### Short Description

-A approach for distributing incoming network traffic across multiple servers to ensure reliability, capability, and availability.
+An approach for distributing incoming network traffic across multiple servers to ensure reliability, capability, and availability.
 Addresses server overload, single points of failure, and traffic spikes.
 Example: Distributing web requests across 5 servers so no single server handles more than 20% of traffic.
 Operates by routing requests to available servers based on algorithms like round-robin, least connections, or geographic proximity.

 **Key Characteristics:**
 - **Time Complexity**: Varies